 What is Castile Soap & How To Use It?

-You've probably heard of Castile Soap being a much-loved versatile soap for the whole home and body, but you don't really know why, what it is and why it's so good...or how to use it, so here's our quick guide to Castile Soap.
+You've probably heard of Castile Soap being a much-loved versatile soap for cleaning your home and body, but you don't really know why it's so versatile, what it is and why it's so good...or how to use it, so here's our quick guide to Castile Soap.

 What is Castile Soap?